DGouron/DGouron/README.md

 <h2 align="left">Hi 👋!
-My name is Damien and I'm a Front-End Developer, from France</h2>
+My name is Damien and I'm a Fullstack Developer, from France</h2>

 ###